Language Development: Playing on the Floor Can Help Develop Social Skills

 But there is another side to this coin that’s just as valuable as all the sound and language that you are sharing.
 You are also giving him your attention.
 When you are on the floor with your little one, naming the toys and making silly sounds, you can’t help but notice all the things that he is doing, too.
 Listening and attending on your part is the other half of the feedback loop.
 When you listen and attend, you’re teaching your baby that the sounds and almost-words that he’s making are important and worthwhile.
 You are, even at this young, wonderful age, teaching your baby that his communication has purpose and reward.
 Research shows that being a good listener for your baby is just as important as being a good talker.

 So get down on that carpet!
 Throw a few rugs on the linoleum!
+Those vintage rugs online would be perfect.
 You want to be crawling along with your little one and sitting face to face.
 You want him to look at you and watch you, imitate you and laugh with you.
 Language is a dynamic process – it exists for give and take, it exists for sharing.
 And when you create an environment where interaction is so very natural, you’re doing exactly what you should be doing to give language the best garden in which to grow.

 How do you help you child with language development?
 What are your favorite activities to do with your child to help them develop social skills?